leonardehrenfried/blog/_posts/2013-10-25-removing-200-from-apache-access-log.md

 pipe the log to another process which in turn can do any log processing and filtering you want.

 I choose a combination of `grep` and Apache's `rotatelogs`.
-Put the following in your Apache configuration:
+To use it put the following in your Apache configuration:

 ```apache
 LogFormat "%s %h %l %u %t \"%r\" %b" splunk